 Limitations on the Effectiveness of Controls.
 Control systems, no matter how well conceived and operated, are designed to provide a reasonable, but not an absolute, level of assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints, and the benefits of controls must be considered relative to their costs.
-Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, have been detected.
-Because of the inherent limitations in any control system, misstatements due to error or fraud may occur and not be detected.
+Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control system, misstatements due to error or fraud may occur and not be detected.